 In the case of larceny of money, it is challenging to uncover as the transaction has not been yet documented, making this type of fraud very easy to hide.
 It also does not require vast knowledge or sophistication.
 Examples of Such misappropriation are fake expense reimbursement, fraudulent billing schemes, cheque tampering, etc.

 Misuse of company assets.

-The mis use of the assets of the company is another prevalent type of asset misappropriation.
+The misuse of the assets of the company is another prevalent type of asset misappropriation.
 In this, the assets of the individuals or group of individuals working in the company misuse the various assets of the company.
-This is very problematic as it would not only increase the liability of the company but will also it is indicative of the unauthorized use of the company’s assets.
+This is very problematic as it would not only increase the liability of the company but will also it is indicated the unauthorized use of the company’s assets.

 Financial statement frauds are not so common as misappropriation of assets but can be very lethal to the company.
 It includes issuing the wrong statements about earnings, assets, etc. or can hide the liabilities to show more assets to the shareholders.
 This doctoring the financial statements will show a significant increase in profitability, but the real truth will be different.
 One of the most prominent examples of Financial Statement Fraud is the fraud done by Enron Corporation.

 The audit report presented by the auditor at the end of the complete audit process will provide us with complete and detailed information about the working of the company and any fraudulent activity happening in the company.